 That scale creates a significant administrative challenge.
 The same report estimates 60,000 to 65,000 professional community association managers nationwide.
 Many smaller associations are self-managed entirely by volunteer boards.
 Both groups need reliable tools to handle the workload.

 For boards evaluating whether to self-manage or hire a professional company, see HOA Self-Management vs. Property Management.
-For a breakdown of what professional management companies do and cost, see HOA Management Company: What They Do and How to Choose.
+For a breakdown of what professional management companies do and cost, see the HOA management company guide.

 The best way to understand what association management software covers is to think about where boards and managers currently lose the most time.
 It is almost always the same five areas.